‘Formaggio fritto’ literally (fried cheese) is a traditional dish from Abruzzo, especially in the province of Teramo.

 Start by preparing the batter.

-In a plastic, bowl beat the egg, add the water and flour.
-Mix it well and It should about the same consistency of custard cream.
-Add water if too strong, or extra flour if too liquid.
+In a small plastic bowl beat the egg, add the water and flour.
+Mix it well!
+It should about the same consistency of custard cream.
+Add water if it is too strong, or extra flour if too liquid.

-Bring the oil to temperature (around 160degrees Celsius), put some extra flour into the plate and cover the cheese with some flour so that the batter sticks well around the cheese.
+Bring the oil to temperature (around 160 C degrees), put some extra flour into the plate, and cover the cheese with some flour so that the batter sticks well around the cheese.

 Dry the extra oil over some kitchen paper or frying paper and serve immediately.